JMCov/data-structures-and-algorithms/javascript/graphs/README.md

   - Arguments: Node
   - Return: A collection of nodes in the order they were visited.
   - Display the collection
+- Business Trip Function
+  - Arguments: graph, array of city names
+  - Return: the cost of the trip (if it’s possible) or null (if not)

 ## Approach & Efficiency